nuclearace/SwiftDiscord/Installing SwiftDiscord for iOS.md

 5. Download SwiftDiscord: `swift package update`
 6. Build SwiftDiscord: `swift build -Xlinker -L/usr/local/lib -Xlinker -lopus -Xcc -I/usr/local/include`
 7. Now comes the hardest part: `mkdir libs`

-	>But Andi, we just made a folder!
-That wasn't so difficult.

 	1. Manually compile & build the following projects:
 		* [Sodium](https://github.com/jedisct1/libsodium)
 		* [Opus for iOS](https://github.com/chrisballinger/Opus-iOS)
 		* [OpenSSL for iPhone](https://github.com/x2on/OpenSSL-for-iPhone)

-		> I hope you like reading READMEs.
+		I hope you like reading READMEs.

 	2. Move the resulting compiled libraries (.a files) into your new `libs` directory.
 You should have the following files in there:
 		* `libcrypto.a`
 		* `libopus.a`